lalashiwoya/socialsolidarityCOVID19/README.md

-* You can crawl tweets with codes in the folder /tweets_crawl, but please not that not all dependencies for tweet crawling are listed in the requirements.txt
+* You can crawl tweets with codes in the folder /tweets_crawl, but please not that not all dependencies for tweet crawling are listed in the requirements.txt.

-### Tweets Crawling
+**

 The labels in the dataset mean: 0 is solidarity, 1 is anti-solidarity, 2 is ambivalent and 3 is not applicable.